kvther1ne/cat-and-grep-commands/README.md

 | -s  | suppress error messages about nonexistent or unreadable files         |
 | -f file  | take regexes from a file         |
 | -o  | output the matched parts of a matching line         |

+Makefile used for building the library (with the targets all, clean, s21_cat, s21_grep).